 But in their own distinctive ways, these movies—one a rapid-fire political satire of the prelude to war, the other a pinpoint-precise action-thriller about an Army bomb squad working the literally explosive streets of Baghdad—are rousing affairs that deserve a larger audience.

 In the Loop

-An exhilarating symphony of profanity and a brutal skewering of political mores, Armando Iannucci’s In the Loop focuses on the backroom dealings of largely second-tier British and American officials as the threat of war in the Middle East looms (the film slyly never refers to Iraq or Afghanistan specifically, always “the Middle East”).
+An exhilarating symphony of profanity and a brutal skewering of political mores, Armando Iannucci’s In the Loop borrows characters from his British TV series The Thick of It and focuses on the backroom dealings of largely second-tier British and American officials as the threat of war in the Middle East looms (the film never refers to Iraq or Afghanistan specifically, always “the Middle East”).

 Tensions and verbal conflict between British and U.S. politicians arise when the bumbling Minister for International Development Simon Foster (Tom Hollander) says in a radio interview that “war is unforeseeable.”

 This launches the Prime Minister’s Director of Communications Malcolm Tucker (a tightly wound Peter Capaldi, eyes bulging, veins throbbing and mouth carpet-f-bombing) into an apoplectic fit.
 Not only were Foster’s words ill-advised as they did not follow the party line, but they were ill-timed as a veritable armada of Washington, D.C., big-wigs is in London when the soundbite breaks.

 “We’ve got enough Pentagon goons here to stage a fucking coup d’etat,” Tucker rages at Foster.